Skip to main content

 Instructions for SAGe

-1. It is necessary that the PI from the state of São Paulo and from Ohio State are registered in the SAGe system and confirm their participation in the proposal
+It is necessary that the PI from the State of São Paulo and from Ohio State are registered in the SAGe system and confirm their participation in the proposal.

-1. When submitting the proposal, pay attention to the mandatory completion of all items marked with *.
+When submitting the proposal, pay attention to the mandatory completion of all items marked with “*”.
 It is necessary to submit the proposal at the end.
-A saved proposal does not mean that it is a submitted proposal
+A saved proposal does not mean that it is a submitted proposal.

-2. Use the Manuals section on the SAGe home page if there are any questions.
-The system also provides an English version with manuals for user registration and confirmation of participation in proposals
+In case of doubts, on the SAGe home page there is a link to the Manuals that can be used and, on the Manuals page, seek clarifications in the list FAPESP Investigators Guides.
+The system also provides an English version with manuals for user registration and confirmation of participation in proposals.

-3. The PI from Ohio State must be included in the team and must later confirm its participation through the option “Proposals in which I participate”, in the “Proposals” item in the SAGe main menu
+The PI from Ohio State must be included in the team and must later confirm its participation through the option “Proposals in which I participate”, in the “Proposals” item in the SAGe main menu.

-Note: It is strongly recommended to complete and submit the proposal in the system well in advance and that the researcher periodically checks the pending proposals using the "Validate" option in SAGe.
+IMPORTANT: It is strongly recommended to complete and submit the proposal in the system well in advance and that the researcher periodically checks for pending issues using the "Validar" option in SAGe.
 This can be done repeatedly as the proposal is constructed, allowing all necessary arrangements for submission to be made on time.
-When selecting the “Validate” option, the SAGe system will present the pending issues that impede the submission of the proposal considering the items that were inserted.
-In there are questions about the use of SAGe, in addition to the manuals, FAPESP provides assistance through the Converse with FAPESP service.
+When selecting the “Validar” option, the SAGe system will present the pending issues that impede the submission of the proposal considering the items that were inserted.
+In case of doubts about the use of SAGe, in addition to the Manuals, FAPESP also provides assistance through the Converse with FAPESP service.